edsilv/iiif.io/source/api/image/2.1/index.md

 If the client explicitly wants the JSON-LD content-type, then it _MUST_ specify this in an Accept header, otherwise the server _MUST_ return the regular JSON content-type.

 If the regular JSON content-type is returned, then it is _RECOMMENDED_ that the server provide a link header to the context document.
 The syntax for the link header is below, and further [described in section 6.8 of the JSON-LD specification][json-as-json-ld].
 If the client requests "application/ld+json", the link header _MAY_ still be included but _MUST_ be ignored.
 The entity body is identical regardless of the content-type, including the `@context` field.
+Linked data implementations may construct the response using the frame supplied in the [JSON-LD framing implementation note][annex-frames].

 ```
 Link: <http://iiif.io/api/image/{{ page.major }}/context.json>